Jayvik12/Jayvik12/README.md

 - 🛡️ Leading a technical team for support at **Tufin**, ensuring global enterprise security posture
 - 📝 Sharing insights on LinkedIn: [@vivek-dwivedi-cissp](https://www.linkedin.com/in/vivek-dwivedi-cissp/)
 - 🎯 Currently preparing for advanced **DevSecOps Automation Projects**
+- 🚀 I design and build practical **AI systems** that solve real-world problems — from **LLM applications, RAG systems, and multi-agent workflows to secure, cloud‑native deployments and automation at scale**.

 ---